Marak/colors.js/ReadMe.md

 **Update on colors.js roadmap (2018-02-16):** The maintainers have published a pre-release version of `colors` that addresses a number of compatibility issues raised by community.
 You may install the
 RC version by specifying `next` or `>=1.2.0-rc0` as the version for `colors` in your `package.json`.
 We are eager to receive community feedback on this version in order to move it out of pre-release.
 Please open Issues to provide feedback, and check the `develop` branch for the latest bleeding-edge updates.
+See also the [roadmap](ROADMAP.md).

 ## get color and style in your node.js console